dhirajdatascientist/Machine_Learning_CDLC/Cluster/Cluster(L1).md

 **What is a Cluster?**
-Imagine you have a big box of assorted candies: gummies, chocolates, and hard candies.
-If you sort them into separate bowls based on their types, each bowl now contains candies that are more similar to each other than to candies in the other bowls.
-Each of these bowls is like a "cluster" in the world of data – a group where members are more similar to each other than to those outside the group.
+* Imagine you have a big box of assorted candies: gummies, chocolates, and hard candies.
+* If you sort them into separate bowls based on their types, each bowl now contains candies that are more similar to each other than to candies in the other bowls.
+* Each of these bowls is like a "cluster" in the world of data – a group where members are more similar to each other than to those outside the group.

-**Simple Example:**
+**Example:**
 Let's say you have a list of numbers: [2, 3, 4, 25, 27, 29].
 If you want to group them into two clusters:

 1. You might randomly pick initial centers, say 4 and 27.